This is a sponsored post by Zeiss Meditec, a supporter of NewGradOptometry & new graduate optometrists 😎

 As the pathophysiological debate regarding CWSs continues, clinicians still need to differentiate CWSs from other lesions.
 A CWS is seen as a white indistinct retinal lesion.
 OCT reveals a localized RNFL thickening in the most anterior part of the image.
 Though sometimes ophthalmoscopically similar to drusen or exudates, a CWS is much more superficial to either of those lesions and thus easily distinguished with OCT.
 If CWSs are outside the Macular Cube Scan, Zeiss Cirrus allows for the easy change of retinal scan location by dragging the “scan box” to the zone of interest.

-Drusen on OCT
+Drusen on Optical Coherence Tomography